flexibo/cleo/README.md

 Another struggle for students is staying focused in a world full of distractions.
 From gaming to social media there are so many things that can distract you from your work.
 Students find it very hard to resist the temptations of a distraction and feel as though we cannot rely on our own self-discipline.

-**Features:**
+**Features and applications:**
 TodoList
-As a student with many tasks and assignments so it is important to stay organised and on track so they may use a to-do list to aid them
+As a student with many tasks and assignments so it is important to stay organised and on track so they may use a to-do list to aid them.
+Our app allows students display their tasks on the screen for convenience.

 Subtasks
 As a student who might have difficulty starting on a task that may feel daunting, having subtasks that they created will help make the task itself feel more manageable, and have a more detailed plan on what they want to work on first.
+Our app encourses students to take this step by making it more _____???.

 Timer
 As a student working for long periods of time, it's important to maintain focus throughout.
 This can be done with the use of timers that follow a study-rest cycle that allows for sufficient break which can help prevent fatigue.
+Futhermore consistency in a student's studing patterns build habit and after time might mean students find it even easier to focus.

+Extention of Period:
 As a student who is studying who is focused on their current task, it might be counterintuitive to force the student to take a break when the study portion of the cycle is up so they may want an extension.
 Likewise for resting portions of the cycle.
+We recognise that staying consistent with the length of each period is beneficial to the user however we believe students should have the flexibiity to choose in order to best suit their needs.

+Reminders:
+As a student that procrastinates on work by gaming, as their rest period comes to an end, there will be a reminder for the student to go back to work.
+After 15-30 seconds, if the student ignores the reminder, it will force close the game (will visually show through cat animation), so that the user will be snapped out of the “in game trance” and will be more likely to go back to work.
+The same applies for students who gets disctracted while they are supposed to be working.

-Progress bar
+Illustration of Progress
-As a student who may start to lose motivation while doing work, a progress bar that shows how much they have progressed so far might motivate them to keep doing their work
+As a student who may start to lose motivation while doing work, being able to see how much work you ahve achieved or how long you have been working for could motivate them to keep working.
+This will be done is 2 ways, firstly a progress bar that visualises the number of tasks completed and seondy a graph to illustrate the number of hours spent wokring compared to resting.

-User Stories:

-Design:

-Plan:
+Cleo the Cat:
+illustrations and animations-- integrated into the design/theme  of our app As a student that thinks that to-do list apps are generally boring, these app can be made more interactive and attractive with the use of a character.
+Cleo the cat is the charater integrated throughout the app in illustrations and animations.
+For example the reminder feature mentioned earlier will have an animation of Cleo to idicate that the study or rest period is over.
+Giving the users a compainion creates a sense of attachement and hence the app seems less dull.

+Customizability:
+As a student who might have differing wants and needs, being able to customize (like which timer they prefer on using, or whether to show notification when work/break time is over) will help suit the student’s needs in the way that they see fit.

+**Design:**

+**Plan:**